chrieke/geojson-validator/README.md

 ### FAQ:
-- Why not use geojson-pydantic for the schema validation? pydantic error messages a bit convulted (if one coordinate is  issing error 4 times), very schema like, not custom, not easy to understand for no nprogrammers. often would need to be translated.
+- Why not use geojson-pydantic for the schema validation? pydantic error messages a bit convulted (if one coordinate is missing error 4 times), very schema like, not custom, not easy to understand for no nprogrammers. often would need to be translated.